 - ethnic origin; or

-In addition, an illegally dismissed employee is entitled to payment in lieu of notice, which is calculated based on the scale mentioned above.
+In addition, an illegally dismissed employee who has not been given notice of termination is entitled to payment in lieu of notice, which is calculated based on the scale mentioned above in question 5.2.

-In cases of unlawful termination of employment, and provided that the employer's total workforce exceeds 19 persons, the courts can order the employer to redeploy the employee.
+In cases of unlawful termination of employment, and provided that the employer's total workforce exceeds 19 persons, the Industrial Disputes Tribunal can order the employer to redeploy the employee.
 However, this discretionary power is rarely exercised.

 Answer ...
-Statutory compensation for unlawful dismissal payable by the employer depends on the period of continuous employment and is calculated in the same way as compensation for redundancy.
+The minimum statutory compensation for unlawful dismissal payable by the employer depends on the period of continuous employment and is calculated in the same way as compensation for redundancy.
 This compensation is calculated in accordance with Table 4 of the Termination of Employment Law, which provides as follows:

 - two weeks' wages for each year of service up to four years;